From Genesis to Revelation

 From Genesis to Revelation is the debut studio album by the English rock band Genesis, released on 28 March 1969 on Decca Records.
 The album originated from a collection of demos recorded in 1967 while the members of Genesis were pupils of Charterhouse in Godalming, Surrey.
 The band gave the demos to Jonathan King who named the group, organised deals with his publishing company Jonjo Music and Decca, and got them studio time at Regent Sound Studios to record a series of singles and a full album.
 A string section arranged and conducted by Arthur Greenslade was added later on some songs.
 By the time Genesis had finished recording, John Silver had replaced original drummer Chris Stewart.

 The album and its singles were a commercial flop, and received a mixed to negative reaction from critics.
 By mid-1969, the group had severed ties with King and resumed education until they reformed and turned Genesis into a full-time band.
 The album was preceded by two singles; "The Silent Sun" (later becoming part of the album) and "A Winter's Tale" were released in 1968, followed by album track "Where the Sour Turns to Sweet" in 1969.
 In October 1974, after the group had grown in popularity, it peaked at No. 170 on the Billboard 200 in the US.

-From Genesis to Revelation is the only Genesis album which the band themselves do not own the rights to.
-Jonathan King retains the rights to the album, which he has reissued multiple times since, including a 1974 release as In the Beginning and a 1987 release as And the Word Was....
-A reissue in 2005 included a bonus disc with extra tracks.
+Until the 2020s, King retained the rights to the album and supervised multiple reissues of the album, some with bonus tracks.
+In October 2026, the album will be reissued by Cherry Red Records with new mono, stereo, Dolby Atmos and 5.1 surround sound mixes by Stephen W. Tayler with previously unreleased bonus material.